SUre-8299/SUre-8299/README.md

 🔗 [LinkedIn](https://www.linkedin.com/in/surendra-y-04290316a) | [GitHub](https://github.com/SUre-8299)

 ## **Career Objective**
-"With one year in web development, I pursue challenging opportunities for growth.
-Committed to both professional and personal development, I prioritize hard work to achieve results and contribute effectively to teams."
+"With 1 year in web development and 5 years in coordination and relationship management, I excel in team collaboration, task completion, and liaising with government departments for efficient outcomes."

 ## **Certifications**